hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

 5. Enter the instance URL for your Azure DevOps Server in HTTP URL and API URL textboxes.

 5. Verify the information entered on this page and then click "Create VCS provider."
-This will take you back to the VCS Providers page which now includes your new Azure DevOps Services provider.
+This will take you back to the VCS Providers page which now includes your new Azure DevOps Server provider.

     ![Azure DevOps Server Screenshot: Configuring a new connection to Azure DevOps Server in Terraform Cloud](./images/azure-devops-server-create-provider.png)